-\begin{itemize} \item \textbf{Predictive error}: Since targets $y=\frac{1}{T}|S_u|$ are real, $\varepsilon_\mathrm{pred}$ is simply the expected regression error over users, measured here in RMSE.
-As is standard, $\varepsilon_\mathrm{pred}$ can be reduced by increasing the number of samples $m$, or by learning more expressive predictive functions $f$ (e.g., larger neural nets).\looseness=-1
+\textbf{Predictive error}: Since targets $y=\frac{1}{T}|S_u|$ are predicted, $\varepsilon_\mathrm{pred}$ is simply the expected regression error over users, measured in RMSE.
+As is standard, $\varepsilon_\mathrm{pred}$ can be reduced by increasing the number of samples $m$, or by learning more expressive predictors $f$ (e.g., larger neural nets).

-\item \textbf{Modeling error}: LV dynamics permit tractable learning; but as any hypothesis class, this trades off with model capacity.
+\textbf{Modeling error}: LV dynamics permit tractable learning; but as any hypothesis class, this trades off with model capacity.
 Here, $\varepsilon_\textsc{lv}$ quantifies the error due limited expressive power.
-Further reducing $\varepsilon_\textsc{lv}$ can be achieved by consider richer dynamic models---a challenge left for future work.
+Further reducing $\varepsilon_\textsc{lv}$ can be achieved by considering richer dynamic models---a challenge left for future work.

-\item \textbf{Deviation from expectation}: The learned $\hat{p}_u$ rely on predicted equilibrium, but are trained on finite-horizon data.
+\textbf{Deviation from expectation}: The learned $\hat{p}_u$ rely on predicted equilibrium, but are trained on finite-horizon data.
 In expectation, $\varepsilon_\mathrm{dev}$ captures how finite sequences deviate from their mean.
 As a rule of thumb, we expect larger $T$ to reduce this form of noise, but this cannot be guaranteed.\looseness=-1

-\item \textbf{Sensitivity} : For $N=2$, the term $|p_1-p_0|$ quantifies the added value of exploring beyond the default breaking policy of $p_0$.
+\textbf{Sensitivity} : For $N=2$, the term $|p_1-p_0|$ quantifies the added value of exploring beyond the default breaking policy of $p_0$.
 Intuitively, when the points are farther away, fitting the equilibrium curve is easier.
-Thus, for the likely case of $p_0=0$, the experimental breaking rate $p_1$ should be chosen to balance between performance gain and overexposure of experimental subjects to breaks.
+Thus, for $p_0=0$, $p_1$ should be chosen to balance between performance gain and overexposure of experimental subjects to breaks.